-“I’m a second generation member from Australia, and I’m currently questioning the beliefs and customs of the FFWPU / Unification Church.
+“I’m a second generation member from Australia, and I’m currently questioning the beliefs and customs of the Unification Church [of Sun Myung Moon and Hak Ja Han].
 I just wanted to ask, when you left the church, did you feel scared at all?
 Did the thought of ‘what if all they taught was right’ ever cross your mind?
 I’m currently stuck between leaving the church or staying, and am currently exploring other more ‘normal’ religions.
 Many thanks.”

-I decided to share this with some other second generation who left the church and here are some of their responses:
+I decided to share this with some other second generation members who left the church, and here are some of their responses.

 I legitimately wondered if I was going to get struck by lightening or run over by a car for the first year or so.
 My mom had had a spiritual child that left and then drowned a few months later, so as a kid she drilled into me that that’s what happens when you leave.
 Plus I was terrified to tell people about where I “came from” because I thought I would be judged or thrown out – like in so many establishments while fundraising on STF (Special Task Force) – so it took me a long time to develop my family of choice.

 When I was younger I had told my parents that I wanted to explore other religions, and they all but forbid me from doing it.
 They explained that since they knew that following the church was the right path, there was no point in me exploring others.
 My response was, “Well if it’s right, then there’s no harm in looking elsewhere, because I’ll obviously find my way back,” but they wouldn’t have it.
 Whether out of fear or just plain stubbornness I still don’t know.
 To me that is evidence of the total control the church exerts over its members.
 It forbids them to have empathy or open-mindedness, and it prevents them from experiencing all the goodness this world has to offer.